Harmony Arts Festival is being modified for 2021

 Although Harmony will look different this year, the spirit, lifestyle, and natural beauty that makes West Vancouver so special will shine through.
+This uniquely West Vancouver festival has grown over the past 30 years to include visual, culinary, and performing arts.

 We acknowledge that the Harmony Arts Festival is on the traditional, ancestral, and unceded territory of the Squamish Nation, Tsleil-Waututh Nation, and Musqueam Nation.
 We recognize and respect them as nations in this territory, as well as their historic connection to the lands and waters around us since time immemorial.